Weekly Writes is a ten-week program designed to help you create original place-based writing, beginning August 2nd.

 We’re offering both poetry AND prose, in two separate programs.
-What do you want to write this summer?
-Pick the program, sharpen your pencils, and get ready for a weekly dose of writing inspiration in your inbox!
+What do you want to prioritize this summer?
+Pick the program, sharpen your pencils, and get ready for a weekly dose of writing inspiration (and accountability) in your inbox!

 Signups for Weekly Writes Vol. 2 closed on January 27th.
 To register your interest in future WW programs, click here.